-Article S A4 A25 A27 A36/37 A51 Twelve questions to help you plan - revised into a slightly different context on page 1 above Working from home - boundaries, discipline and space Reliability in ministry - for administrators and leaders Sorting out your study - the space and the stuff in the room The 'To Do Diary' guide Trainin ng Notes TN6 TN7 TN11 TN23 TN40 TN43 TN54 TN57 TN62 TN67 TN70 TN78 TN70 TN78 TN84 TN106 TN112 TN151 The Minister's role in larger churches Ideas for how to make time for life Keeping a time log How to do 'To Do' lists - see page 11 in these notes Appointing a Church Administrator Did Jesus use an iPhone? - essential reading to back up today's material Creating space for a Planning Retreat - see this page !
+Article S A4 A25 A27 A36/37 A51 Twelve questions to help you plan - revised into a slightly different context on page 1 above Working from home - boundaries, discipline and space Reliability in ministry - for administrators and leaders Sorting out your study - the space and the stuff in the room The 'To Do Diary' guide - see page 6 in these notes Trainin g Notes TN6 TN7 TN11 TN23 TN40 TN43 TN54 TN57 TN62 TN67 TN67 TN70 TN78 TN70 TN78 TN84 TN106 TN112 TN132 The Minister's role in larger churches Ideas for how to make time for life Keeping a time log How to do 'To Do' lists - a summary of A51 Appointing a Church Administrator Did Jesus use an iPhone? - essential reading to back up today's material Creating space for a Planning Retreat - see this page!
 Clear your clutter!
-Know what distracts you Stress and the Christian worker - the main website resource on this theme Do's and don'ts for a new leader The role of a church leader - this is the background to page 2 in these notes How to say 'No' when you should - see page 10 in these notes Talk about taking time 'off' Set my leaders free!
-Loss of leadership passion
+Know what distracts you Stress and the Christian worker Do's and don'ts for a new leader The role of a church leader - this is the background to page 3 in these notes How to say 'No' when you should - see page 5 in these notes Talk about taking time 'off' Set my leaders free!
+What you look for in your Minister

-C2: The art of saying 'No' .... with grace and without guilt
+2: The art of saying 'No' .... with grace and without guilt